 Pick a location that is close, or central to, most of your radios and accessories; especially those that draw large amounts of current.
+Locate your power source as close as possible to the RIGrunner.
 Remember that every wire has resistance, longer wires have more resistance.
 More than a 10' run of #10 wire is not quite adequate to supply the RIGrunner to full output without a significant voltage drop.

 Install in a cool dry place with good ventilation.
-For example, do no put it on top of your amplifier or room heater, or cover it with something.
+For example, do not put it on top of your amplifier or room heater, or cover it with something.
 It is recommended to not put it in the engine compartment of your car, or directly on the floor of a car; rain from open windows or snow covered boots may cause water damage.